ntnhut/LeetSolve/docs/source/Dynamic_Programming/index.rst

 Dynamic Programming
 ===================

 This chapter explains **dynamic programming**, a method for solving complex problems with strategic optimization.
-By breaking down problems into smaller subproblems and using memorization and recursion, elegant and efficient solutions can be found.
+Elegant and efficient solutions can be found by breaking down problems into smaller subproblems and using memorization and recursion.
 It's like solving a puzzle by solving smaller pieces and putting them together to form the larger picture.

 What this chapter covers: